 - Long Residence applicants: 10-year qualifying period completing on or after 26 March 2027

-- Global Talent and Innovator Founder: Settlement applications on or after 26 March 2027
+- Global Talent and Innovator Founder: settlement applications on or after 26 March 2027

 - BN(O) route holders: 5-year qualifying period completing on or after 26 March 2027

-- Existing B2 / C1 / C2 certificate holders: Unaffected — certificate continues to qualify
+- Existing B2 / C1 / C2 certificate holders: unaffected — certificate continues to qualify

-- Exemption holders: All eight Appendix English Language exemption categories continue to apply
+- Exemption holders: all eight Appendix English Language exemption categories continue to apply

 ILR English — Speaking and Listening Only